getodk/javarosa/readme.txt

  -- numerous enhancements and contributions from SurveyCTO and others.
  -- j2me sub-projects removed

- The requires the following dependencies before it can be built:
+It requires the following dependencies before it can be built:

 Download: javarosa-dependencies-r3073.rar ( https://bitbucket.org/javarosa/javarosa/downloads )